-- "39-71-407.
+"39-71-407.
 Liability of insurers -- limitations.
-(1) For workers' compensation injuries, each insurer is liable for the payment of compensation, in the manner and to the extent provided in this section, to an employee of an employer covered under plan No. 1, plan No. 2, and the state fund under plan No. 3 that it insures who receives an injury arising out of and in the course of employment or, in the case of death from the injury, to the employee's beneficiaries, if any. - (2) Regarding breaks or activities as described in this subsection (2), an injury does not arise out of and in the course of employment when the employee is: - (a) on a paid or unpaid break, is not at a worksite of the employer, and is not performing any specific tasks for the employer during the break; or - (b) engaged in a social or recreational activity, regardless of whether the employer pays for any portion of the cost of the activity.
-The exclusion from coverage of subsection (2)(b) does not apply to an employee who, at the time of injury, is either on paid time while participating in a social or recreational activity, or whose presence at the activity is required or requested by the employer.
-For the purposes of this subsection (2)(b), "requested" means the employer asked the employee to assume duties for the activity such that the employee's presence is not completely voluntary and optional and the injury occurred in the performance of those duties. - $\frac{(2)}{(3)}$ (a) An insurer is liable for an injury, as defined in 39-71-119, if the injury is established by objective medical findings and if the claimant establishes that it is more probable than not that:
+(1) For workers' compensation injuries, each insurer is liable for the payment of compensation, in the manner and to the extent provided in this section, to an employee of an employer covered under plan No. 1, plan No. 2, and the state fund under plan No. 3 that it insures who receives an injury arising out of and in the course of employment or, in the case of death from the injury, to the employee's beneficiaries, if any.

+- (2) An injury does not arise out of and in the course of employment when the employee is: - (a) on a paid or unpaid break, is not at a worksite of the employer, and is not performing any specific tasks for the employer during the break; or - (b) engaged in a social or recreational activity, regardless of whether the employer pays for any portion of the cost of the activity.
+The exclusion from coverage of this subsection (2)(b) does not apply to an employee who, at the time of injury, is either on paid time while participating in a social or recreational activity or whose presence at the activity is required or requested by the employer.
+For the purposes of this subsection (2)(b), "requested" means the employer asked the employee to assume duties for the activity so that the employee's

+1 presence is not completely voluntary and optional and the injury occurred in the performance of those duties.

+(2)(3) (a) An insurer is liable for an injury, as defined in 39-71-119, if the injury is established by objective medical findings and if the claimant establishes that it is more probable than not that: